liza-abraham/Mission-to-Mars/README.md

 # Mission-to-Mars

-Diverse websites are scrapes then conglomerated in one html re: weather conditions on Mars.
+Diverse websites are scraped then conglomerated in one html re: weather conditions on Mars.